 St. Saviour’s welcomes everyone through the front doors of the Sanctuary with easy access by foot as well as by wheelchair.
 Thanks to many generous donors, we now have a handicap ramp to the left of the main entrance from Mt.
 Desert Street!

-Welcome to St. Saviour’s.
 If this is your first visit, click <here> to get some basic information and orientation.
-You are only a visitor once!
+While the church buildings are closed during the pandemic, the Church is very much going on, so don’t miss a thing!

 As a Parish of the Diocese of Maine, we are part of a church family that extends from Kittery to Fort Kent, and connects us to the rest of the Episcopal Church and the worldwide Anglican Communion.
 We share ministry with our Bishop and with every worshipping community.